Frequently Asked Questions (FAQ)

 How do I determine if my degree from another country is equivalent to a US Baccalaureate degree?

-Applicants who have earned a degree outside the United States are required to have their transcripts evaluated by World Education Services.
-(A course-by-course evaluation is required.)
+Applicants who earned a degree outside the United States are required to submit an official transcript evaluation by World Education Services (www.wes.org).
+A course-by-course evaluation is required.

 Am I required to submit my health requirement information by the application deadline?